AWS CloudFormation vs Microsoft Configuration Manager comparison

 Find out what your peers are saying about AWS CloudFormation vs. Microsoft Configuration Manager and other solutions.
 Updated: May 2024.

 AWS CloudFormation is ranked 8th in Configuration Management with 28 reviews while Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews.
 AWS CloudFormation is rated 8.4, while Microsoft Configuration Manager is rated 8.2.
 The top reviewer of AWS CloudFormation writes "Pretty easy setup with great automations for provisioning that save time and money".
-On the other hand, the top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
-AWS CloudFormation is most compared with AWS Systems Manager, Spring Cloud, Red Hat Satellite, Red Hat Ansible Automation Platform and Chef, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager.
+On the other hand, the top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
+AWS CloudFormation is most compared with AWS Systems Manager, Spring Cloud, Red Hat Satellite and Red Hat Ansible Automation Platform, whereas Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager.
 See our AWS CloudFormation vs. Microsoft Configuration Manager report.

 See our list of best Configuration Management vendors.